amikc777/BookingApp/README.md

 3. Install the frontend dependencies: `cd ../client` and run `npm install`
 4. Start the backend server: In the `api` directory, run `nodemon index.js`
 5. Start the frontend development server: In the `client` directory, run `yarn dev`
+6. cd BookingApp/api/ and add your MONGO_URL to the .env file.
-6. Open your browser and visit `http://localhost:3000` to access the app.
+7. Open your browser and visit `http://localhost:3000` to access the app.

 # Future Features